cogdog/ds106bank/README.md

 * [UBC Open For Learning Challenges](http://openlearning.sites.olt.ubc.ca/) University of British Columbia
 * [UDG Agora Challenge Bank](http://udg.theagoraonline.net/bank) University of Guadalajara Agora Project

 Hey, if you know more...  let me know-- or better yet, DIY; please fork this in GitHub, add your example, and submit a pull request.
+That's how this git thing gets things!

-For more details behind how this thing came to be see [related posts on CogDogBlog](http://cogdogblog.com/tag/106bank/).
+For more details behind how this theme came to be see [related posts on CogDogBlog](http://cogdogblog.com/tag/106bank/).

 ## What's New?

+* Sep 22, 2016: Added a category-like taxonomy for things, another way to organize them.
+The primary "bins" are the "types" that appear on the main menu.
+But now you can also use categories to organize things across these bins.
+Because I was using the Wordpress Category taxonomy for responses, I had to create a new one, with an archive template.
-* July 16, 2016: Finally revamped the Options interface to overcome a bug in the broken tabbed display of sections.
+* Jul 16, 2016: Finally revamped the Options interface to overcome a bug in the broken tabbed display of sections.
 All settings are now on one long scrolling tab, a second one is used for documentation.
 Also added a new feature by request of Jim Luke for options to suppress the section of tutorials and/or examples on the single Thing display
 * May 3, 2016: New theme option to allow for archive views of assignments to use the embed-able media of it's example as an icon (e.g. YouTube video) rather than the thumbnail.
 * May 30, 2015: Major updates for UDG Agora project- vastly improved submission forms with previews, options to track users by twitter handle, improved single layout, leaderboard.